erfan-ops/DashboardViewerByErfan/docs/backend/services.md

 ## Important Note

-This application does **not** have a formal service layer.
-Business logic is embedded directly in API endpoint functions.
-The sections below document the **logical services** implied by each module, regardless of how they are physically organized.
+The application has a **thin service layer** (created during structural cleanup).
+Business logic for filter resolution and authorization has been extracted from API endpoint functions into dedicated service modules.
+The sections below document all services — both physical modules in `app/services/` and logical services still embedded in API modules.

 ---